2.30 CONSTRUCTION PERIOD

 There is clarification for charging calendar days noted in Specification 1111.
 It states in part: Additional closure days for weather delays will not be allowed for the first 5 consecutive closure days by adverse weather (i.e. rain, snow, extreme heat, etc.).
 The specification identifies non-weather related extraordinary circumstances which will be considered provided they cause a delay.

-NOTE: Additional closure days have to be authorized by writing a "Substantial" Change Order to the project.
+NOTE: Additional closure days have to be authorized by writing a "Substantial" contract modification to the project.

 Controlling Item of Work